Marak/resourceful-coder/README.md

 ### The intended use of this project is for generating documentation code examples.

-### If you use this as a scaffolding tool or as some wierd reflection solution I probably won't approve.
+### If you use this as a scaffolding tool or as some weird reflection solution I probably won't approve.

 # Installation